Experience

 After a good night's sleep, I walk down to the village of St-Antonin, taking part of the PR4 which passes close to my B&B.

-I discover a St Antonin's different from the other days, very colourful, very alive.
-You can smell the spices, the freshly roasted coffee, the voices resound under the market hall...
-The activity is concentrated on the market hall square, where you can even come across a small improvised concert, but the market extends much further to the church on one side and the Place des Tilleuls on the other.
-Cheeses, charcuterie, aligot, fruit and vegetables, but also jewellery, clothes, books... ideal for a varied picnic.
-I get to know the local specialities, such as Jacquou, a cake with walnuts, raisins, prunes and honey, or Rocamadour.
-The Ferme du Moulin de la Vignasse is indeed the only producer of Rocamadour in Tarn-et-Garonne.
-I promise Clément that I will return to visit his farm, located in an old mill on the banks of the Bonnette.
+I discovered a St Antonin's that was different from other days, very colourful, very lively.
+You can smell the spices, the freshly roasted coffee, the voices echoing under the covered market...
+Most of the activity is concentrated in the market square, where you can even catch an impromptu concert, but the market extends much further out to the church on one side and the Place des Tilleuls on the other.
+Cheeses, charcuterie, aligot, fruit and vegetables, as well as jewellery, clothes, books... the perfect way to put together a varied picnic.
+I learn about local specialities like Jacquou, a cake made with walnuts, raisins, prunes and honey, and Rocamadour.
+The Ferme du Moulin de la Vignasse is the only producer of Rocamadour in Tarn-et-Garonne.
+I promise Clément that I'll be back to visit his farm, located in an old mill on the banks of the Bonnette.

-Les Ateliers Occitans, a delicatessen located in the main street, offers Sunday morning tastings of local wines, sometimes with a meeting with the winemaker: Coteaux du Quercy vineyards, Gaillac wines...
-I didn't expect to find so much diversity.
-Patricia advises me on the best cheeses to go with the wine I have selected.
+Les Ateliers Occitans, a delicatessen in the main street, offers local wine tastings on Sunday mornings, sometimes including a meeting with the winemaker: vineyards from the Coteaux du Quercy, wines from Gaillac...
+I never thought I'd find so much diversity.
+Patricia advises me on the best cheeses to go with the wines I've selected.

 I take the opportunity to buy some products for the house, so I will bring back a little piece of the Aveyron Gorges.